991jo/network_hash_gen/README.md

 ## Pre-Commit Hooks

-There are pre-commit hooks that run the code formating.
+There are pre-commit hooks that check the code formating and run the unittests.
 To activate them, link the script in `scripts/pre-commit.sh` into your git hooks
 directory: